 How Much Does Refrigerator Repair Cost?

 A refrigerator typically lasts for 10 to 15 years—and some can last 20 or more years with proper maintenance.
-But sometimes, a refrigerator will need repairs to help it reach its expected lifespan.
+But sometimes, even the best refrigerators will need repairs to help them reach their expected lifespan.
 According to Ron Shimek, president of Mr. Appliance, “The two most common refrigerator repairs are temperature issues: too hot or too cold, and the ice maker not working.”
 Some other common appliance repairs are for a malfunctioning thermostat, frozen coils, broken compressor or fan, leaks, noises, and door dents.
 All these refrigerator repairs vary in price depending on the brand, size, and style of the fridge, as well as the cost of labor in the home’s geographic area.
 If the average refrigerator repair cost works with a homeowner’s budget, it will be considerably less expensive to repair the part that’s broken than buying a brand-new refrigerator.